noah-isme/devlogia/README.md

 pnpm test:e2e
 ```

-The E2E spec logs in as the seeded admin, creates a new post via the editor (autosave + publish), and verifies it appears on the public blog.
+The E2E spec logs in as the seeded owner, creates a new post via the editor (autosave + publish), and verifies it appears on the public blog.

 ## 🛠️ Admin & Editor Workflow